 As for the pulse, it is simply “the perception of the pulsating blood flow from the heart by palpation of an artery.”

 Depending on whether the horse is at rest or under stress, calm or stressed, the heart will beat slower or faster.
 Rather than talking about the speed of the beats, we talk about heart rate.

 The heart rate is therefore the number of beats that occur over a given period of time.
 This heart rate is expressed in beats per minute, or BPM.
 To measure the heart rate, we use a heart rate monitor.

-📚 Learn more: 5 Reasons to use a heart rate monitor
+📚 Learn more: 5 Reasons to use a heart rate monitor with your horse

 Finally, the heartbeat corresponds rather to the musical meaning of the term rhythm.
 The rhythm is the way in which the heartbeats are spaced.
 Thus, with the same heart rate, the heart rhythm can vary.

 Thus, an arrhythmia is “a variation in heart rhythm for no apparent reason.”

 These variations in heart rhythm can be physiological or pathological.
 This means that some rhythm disorders are not serious and have no impact on quality of life or sports performance.